semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 The **coordination factor** is quite simple: The more searched terms the document contains, the higher the **coordination factor** is.
 Without the **coordination factor**, the combined weight value of the matching terms in a document would evolve in a linear way.
-With the **coordination factor**, the weight value is being multiplied by the number of matching terms in the document, and then divided by the number of terms in the query.
+Using the **coordination factor**, the weight value is being multiplied by the number of matching terms in the document, and then divided by the number of terms in the query.
 Let's reconsider our documents.
 Let's imagine that our query would be **"Arya Stark family"**.
 Also, we consider each term has a weight of 1.

 - **Document 1**: "Hello, my name is Arya"
-- **Document 2**: "Arya is part of the Stark family"
+- **Document 2**: "Robb is part of the Stark family"
-- **Document 3**: "The Stark family really has no chance..."
+- **Document 3**: "The Stark family is not really lucky..."

 Without the **coordination factor**, the weight scores would be:

 - **Document 1**: "Hello, my name is Arya": Weight Score = 1
-- **Document 2**: "Arya is part of the Stark family": Weight Score = 3
+- **Document 2**: "Robb is part of the Stark family": Weight Score = 2
-- **Document 3**: "The Stark family really has no chance...": Weight Score = 2
+- **Document 3**: "The Stark family is not really lucky...": Weight Score = 2

 As you can see, the weight score is just the addition of the score of each term of the query that is present in the document.